iStockphoto.com / Sean Pavone

 Timothy Neesam / flickr

-Have a blast on the Twilight Zone Tower of Terror and the Rock ‘n' Roller Coaster® Starring Aerosmith at Disney's Hollywood Studios® (50 Animation Dr.).
-Don't miss Fantasmic!, an entrancing after-dark show led by Sorcerer Mickey that will have you oohing and aahing as pyrotechnics and lasers light up the sky.
+Have a blast on the Twilight Zone Tower of Terror® and the Rock ‘n' Roller Coaster® Starring Aerosmith at Disney's Hollywood Studios® (50 Animation Dr.).
+Then there are Toy Story Mania!® and Star Tours®—The Adventures Continue.
+But don't miss Fantasmic!, an entrancing nighttime show led by Sorcerer Mickey that will have you oohing and aahing as pyrotechnics and lasers light up the sky.

 Josh Hallet / flickr